The-Sycorax/DenaroWalletClient/README.md

 # ON Generate Options tab

- you can generate new wallets , encrypted wallets. (soon deterministic and 2fa) you can generate new addresses for the current selected wallet , set amount of addresses you want max 256, and the more addresses you have the slower the balance loads, also for encrypted wallets with password (the password is required)
+ you can generate new wallets , encrypted wallets with passwords. (soon deterministic and 2fa) you can generate new addresses for the current selected wallet , set amount of addresses you want max 256, and the more addresses you have the slower the balance loads, also for encrypted wallets with password (the password is required)

 # On Wallet Settings tab